chriskpeterson/vuepress2/docs/projects.md

 The cabling matrix also uses the simple filter text field.
 The matrix allows customers to enter a cable or cable kit part number and identify supported cabling scenarios.

-We also added an AR component to this matrix that placed a transparent template on the phone screen with the camera active.
+We also added an augmented reality component to this matrix that placed a transparent template on the phone screen with the camera active.
 Customers can hold the template above the server to see the necessary cabling in place.
 Unfortunately, this feature has limited due to security settings in some browsers.

 [HPE DL380 Gen10 Cabling Matrix](https://techhub.hpe.com/eginfolib/servers/CableMatrix/DL380_Gen10_diagrams.html)